epiviz/epiviz-chart/README.md

 `env = document.querySelector('#env')`

-and appent the new element
+and append the new element

 `env.appendChild(elem)`

-After the chart is rendered, we can also update any of the attributes. this is similar to modifying attributes of a html element in JS.
+After the chart is rendered, we can also update any of the attributes.
+This is similar to modifying attributes of a html element in JS.

 ```
 # get chart